ChristK/IMPACTncd_Japan/README.md

 #### If you are using PowerShell (i.e. you use a Windows PC, but not necessarily)

 First download [setup_user_docker_env.ps1](https://raw.githubusercontent.com/ChristK/IMPACTncd_Japan/refs/heads/main/docker_setup/setup_user_docker_env.ps1) in a folder you choose.
+You may have to right-click on the file and then select `save link as` to dowload the file rather than open it.
 For this example I will assume you downloaded it to `C:\IMPACTncdJapan`.
 Then create a new folder called `scenarios` within `C:\IMPACTncdJapan` and download [simulate_scn.R](https://raw.githubusercontent.com/ChristK/IMPACTncd_Japan/refs/heads/main/scenarios/simulate_scn.R) and [sim_design_scn.yaml](https://raw.githubusercontent.com/ChristK/IMPACTncd_Japan/refs/heads/main/scenarios/sim_design_scn.yaml) to `C:\IMPACTncdJapan\scenarios`. `sim_design_scn.yaml` contains some fundamental parameters that define how the simulation runs.
 The file is human readable and editable in any text editor, such as Notepad or Visual Studio Code.

 Open `C:\IMPACTncdJapan\scenarios\sim_design_scn.yaml` in your favourite text editor and have a look of its structure.Find `clusternumber`, `clusternumber_export`, `output_dir` and `synthpop_dir` parameters as you will have to update them to reflect your current setup. `clusternumber` and `clusternumber_export` refer to the number of cores that you want to use for the simulation.
 Each core requires about 12Gb of RAM at the default settings, so even if you have i.e. 8 cores but only 32Gb of RAM, set `clusternumber` and `clusternumber_export` to 2. `output_dir` and `synthpop_dir` define where the simulation will store its outputs and some intermediate synthetic population files, respectively, and need to point to a valid folders on your host machine.
 For example, you can set, by overwritting the existing values: